 "Aren't they the fuckers who look like F.B.I. men?" inquired Marsh warily.

-"Don't take any notice of that," Richards shrugged as he explained to Edwards that he was fairly certain that he had read somewhere that some kind of instantaneous marriage could be registered in a Mormon church.
+"Don't take any notice of that," Timmins shrugged as he explained to Edwards that he was fairly certain that he had read somewhere that some kind of instantaneous marriage could be registered in a Mormon church.
 "I'll hunt out a few contacts.
 You keep the quare wan under the blankets for a few days and well get back to you."

 Several days later, the atheists, some cynicals and the Greek Orthodox sat in an Austin Princess car and drove out to a South Dublin suburb to meet the leader of the Church of Jesus Christ of the Latter-Day Saints.
-Despite the comfort of the Austin Princess, which came courtesy of a friend of Richards who had a car rental company, the Greek Orthodox was quite alarmed.
+Despite the comfort of the Austin Princess, which came courtesy of a friend of Timmins who had a car rental company, the Greek Orthodox was quite alarmed.
 She had only just learned of the scheme, as Edwards' reputed nerves of steel had failed him every time he considered telling her of the plan.

 Marsh was in a determined mood.
 This was not the time to worry about such trivialities as love (whatever that was) or suitability or compatibility or chemistry or any of that nonsense.
 Sure didnt half of those fellows who spent their time in attics drooling down love poetry either hang themselves or live in the depths of alcoholic depression.
 This was something on a higher plane, he assured her.
 Her marital status was now a central weapon in a battle against the state.
 It was a battle that the meddlesome sleuths in Dublin Castle could not be allowed to win.

-Richards was in a buoyant mood.
+Timmins was in a buoyant mood.
 He was delighted with the Austin Princess.
 First impressions were all important, he emphasized.
 It was the leader they were meeting: when you wanted something done fast, you did not mess around with the sweeper-up, you went straight to the top.
 He turned to Edwards.

 "Now, heres the SP.
 Don't use the word Mormon: it's the Church of Jesus Christ of Latter-Day Saints, or the Latter-Day Saints for short.
 It was founded by Joe Smith over a hundred years ago."